 - Fresh lemon juice (strained)

 To zest your lemons, invest in a Microplane grater.
 It will take no time at all and the fresh lemon zest really gives it an amazing flavor.

 Quick and Easy Lemon Curd

 You can spread this homemade lemon curd on blueberry muffins, serve it with my lemon blueberry scones, put it over ice cream, or add it to plain yogurt.
 Other serving suggestions would be to put it on pancakes or French toast, or if you are feeling really ambitious you can stuff it into homemade crepes!

 I chose to put mine on some cranberry bread and enjoyed it for breakfast.
 I am going to put more in some plain yogurt this afternoon.
 This stuff is GOOD!
 Make your life easier and invest in a wooden lemon reamer to extract the lemon juice from your fresh lemons!

-This homemade lemon curd with fresh lemon juice is the perfect balance between sweet and tart.
 1. Cream the butter and sugar in a mixer.
 Nutrition information not always accurate

 2. Add the eggs one at a time mixing well after each one.

 3. Add the lemon juice and zest

 4. Cook over medium heat in a 2-quart saucepan for about 15-20 minutes to thicken, stir constantly.